sidney-eliot/3d-artists-handbook/content/texture/baking.md

 ## Where to Bake
 Marmoset Toolbag yields the best bakes and has the best tools for troubleshooting bakes.
 Followed by Marmoset, Substance Painter also gives acceptable results.
-Stay away from most bakers that are in 3D modeling software.
-Blender, for example, can bake with some addons which I won't even mention.
+Stay away from most bakers that are integrated in 3D modeling software.
+Blender is a good example for that.
+It's possible to bake in it with some addons.
+But the results are so bad and the workflow is totaly unoptimized.
 Don't bake in Blender if you care about your time and sanity.

 ## Reasons for Ambient Occlusion Maps Looking Bad
 - High poly mesh not high enough